- Our Story

 Jennifer Garland is the Owner/Program Director of The Mane Intent.
 She has over 25 years of leadership experience in communications, marketing and change management supporting a variety of health care clients including hospitals, nursing homes, hospice care centres, non-profits and community service providers in the health care community.
 Jennifer has provided counsel and support to senior leaders from all walks of life to create opportunities to build productive relationships, facilitate learning and to embrace change.
 She has facilitated strategic planning retreats and team building events for groups with up to 300 participants.
 As the Program Director and founder of The Mane Intent Inc, her intent is to bring horses and humans together to explore new possibilities and experiences that get them out of their comfort zone and give clarity of voice to their leader within.

 We’ll design a program to meet your needs: Our programs for health care professionals and leaders are custom designed to fit your needs.
-So please contact us for a conversation about how Medicine and Horse Power can meet your needs.
+So please contact us for a conversation about how this offering meets your needs.

 Contact: email@example.com or call 705-295-6618